sebastianspross/k8s101/README.md

 kubectl port-forward <NAME_OF_POD> 80:80
 ```
 ## Self testing 💉
-The cluster will immediatly recreate a pod if a container / pod crashes.
+The cluster will immediately recreate a pod if a container / pod crashes.
 But that way you do not validate if the application inside the container is still running.
-Therefore you can specify in any deployment yaml a livness probe.
+Therefore, you can specify in any deployment yaml a liveness probe.
 The following liveness probe is calling the API `healthz` with a initial delay of three seconds.
 > The node application will spin up in three seconds.
 But always consider that some applications will take longer.
 ```yaml
 livenessProbe: